bscomp/component-lesser/README.md

 # component-less

-A plugin to transpile Less files for the component builder.
+A plugin to transpile Less files in single context for compy.
+Allows to use twitter bootstrap.

 ## Install